Frequently asked questions about tax lien foreclosure cases in the Land Court

 11. What are the stages in a tax foreclosure case before the Land Court?

-The stages of a tax foreclosure case in the Land Court can be summarized as follows: (1) the complaint, which begins the case; (2) notice, which includes the Land Court’s preparation of a title examiner’s report that identifies all interested parties; (3) the answer(s) in which you respond in writing to the complaint; (4) the hearing, where you appear before the court and orally make arguments; and (5) the court’s finding, where the court determines if and how you can redeem the property; and (6) the court’s judgment of foreclosure, which, if you have not redeemed before judgment, gives all ownership of the property to the plaintiff.
-If there is no redemption and the foreclosure proceeds to judgment, the taxpayer may seek compensation from the plaintiff for the excess value of the property (the equity) after their tax debt has been satisfied, even though the taxpayer no longer owns the property.
-Massachusetts laws do not give the Land Court any jurisdiction over compensation claims.
+A tax foreclosure case in the Land Court has six stages: (1) the complaint, which begins the case; (2) notice, which includes the Land Court’s preparation of a title examiner’s report that identifies all interested parties, followed by sending citation to all owners and interested parties; (3) the answer(s) in which you respond in writing to the complaint; (4) the hearing, where you make arguments before the court; (5) the court’s finding, where the court determines if and how you can redeem the property; and (6) the withdrawal of the case or the court’s judgment of foreclosure.
+If you have not redeemed the property before judgment, it gives all ownership of the property to the plaintiff.
+If the foreclosure goes to judgment, the taxpayer may seek compensation from the plaintiff for the excess value of the property (the “excess equity”).
+This applies even though the taxpayer no longer owns the property.
+The tax debt must be satisfied first.
+Massachusetts laws do not give the Land Court any jurisdiction over excess equity claims.
+Any disputes arising from these excess equity claims must be filed in the Superior Court of the county where the property is located.

 12. Who can file a tax foreclosure case in the Land Court?